Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureSubscriptions.md

 #### Grant admin consent for API permissions
 **This step is optional**

-Add Microsoft Graph permissions and grant admin consent
+Add Read All Microsoft Graph permissions and grant admin consent

 This step is needed to gain access to Azure AD related policies.
-If customer doesn’t want to grant Cloudneeti application access to customer’s Azure AD, this step can be skipped.
-Cloudneeti application will not be able to provide Azure AD related security policies information [listed here.](https://docs.cloudneeti.com/administratorGuide/azureSubscriptions/#security-policies-exceptions)
+If the customer doesn’t want to grant Cloudneeti application access to customer’s Azure AD, this step can be skipped.
+The Cloudneeti application will not be able to provide Azure AD related security policy information.

-1. Click on **Azure Active Directory**
-2. Click **API Permissions**
+1. Click **API Permissions**
-3. Click **Add permission** and add the following information:
+2. Click **Add permission** and add the following information:

     | API             | Permission Name                | Type        |
     |-----------------|--------------------------------|-------------|
     | Microsoft.Graph | Directory.Read.All [Refer here](https://docs.microsoft.com/en-us/graph/permissions-reference#directory-permissions) | Application |

-4. Click on **Grant admin consent for …** button in the Grant consent section.
+3. Click on **Grant admin consent for …** button in the Grant consent section.

     ![Service Principal - Azure Portal](.././images/azureSubscriptions/Azure_API_Permissions.png#thumbnail)